-- Make sure your SSN is on your return. - Be sure you enter your home telephone number in the space provided on the front of your return.
-If your daytime telephone number is not the same as your home number, also enter a daytime number. - Check to make sure that your math is correct.
-A math error can cause delays in processing your return. - Make sure your NAME is on the return.
-If you received your return in the mail, use the peel-off label.
-If the label is not correct, do not use it. - If claiming dependent exemptions, write the number of dependents claimed on the front of the return.
+- DO NOT STAPLE YOUR RETURN.
+DO NOT STAPLE ANY SCHEDULE, FORM OR PAYMENT TO YOUR RETURN. - Make sure your NAME is on the return. - Make sure your SSN is on your return. - Be sure you enter your daytime telephone number in the space provided on the front of your return. - Check to make sure that your math is correct.
+A math error can cause delays in processing your return.

+- If claiming dependent exemptions, write the number of dependents claimed on the front of the return.
 On page 2 of the return, also write each dependent's name, relationship, SSN, and the number of months that he or she lived in your home. - If claiming exemptions for qualifying parents or grandparents, write the number of qualifying parents or grandparents claimed on the front of the return.
-On page 2 of the return, also write each parent's or grandparent's name, relationship, SSN, and the number of months that he or she lived in your home. - Check the boxes to make sure you filled in all required boxes. - If you requested a filing extension, make sure that you check box 82F on page 1 of the return. - Sign your return and have your spouse sign, if filing jointly. - Write your SSN on the front of your check.
-Attach your check to the front of your return in the lower left hand corner where indicated.
+On page 1 of the return, also write each parent's or grandparent's name, relationship, SSN, and the number of months that he or she lived in your home. - Check the boxes to make sure you filled in all required boxes. - If you requested a filing extension, make sure that you check box 82F on page 1 of the return. - Sign your return and have your spouse sign, if filing jointly. - Write your SSN and tax year on the front of your check.
+Include your check with your return.